openshift/elasticsearch-operator/README.md

 [REMOTE_REGISTRY=true] make deploy-example
 ```

-To test on an OCP cluster, you can run:
+To test on an OKD cluster, you can run:

     make go-run